AymanNabih/flycode/README.md

 # 2. Setting the software stack
 Here is how I configured the software platform to run a multi-language environment.

-I have configured and tested the software I need using two (2) environments:
+I have configured and tested the software I need using two (2) environments: a) Docker containers, b) Anaconda.

-   a) Docker containers

-   b) Anaconda

 First, let's see how to configure a Docker container.